brunoro/wordtree.js/README.md

 TODO
 ----
 - translate the code to English
-- write a cool webapp to use it on realtime
+- write a cool (django | web2py) webapp for testing
-- fix the canvas size
+- fix the SVG canvas size